 For the safety of all students, students should enter the school and go to a designated playground area as soon as they arrive at school.
-Under no circumstances are students to leave the school grounds during school hours (including Recess and Lunch) without a leave pass (see page 16).
+Under no circumstances are students to leave the school grounds during school hours (including Recess and Lunch) without permission.